Glucosamine and Chondroitin Print Page

 What it is it used for in people with rheumatic conditions?

-- Glucosamine and chondroitin are often used alone or together for the management of osteoarthritis (OA) and joint pain from rheumatoid arthritis (RA).
+- Glucosamine and chondroitin are often used alone or together for the management of osteoarthritis (OA).

 How is it thought to work?